 Different Crawling Styles: What They Mean

-Crawling is more than just a means of getting around; it reflects your baby’s developing motor skills and coordination.
+Crawling is more than just a means of getting around.
+It reflects your baby’s developing motor skills and coordination.

 The Role of Tummy Time in Crawling

 Tummy time plays an essential role in developing the muscles your baby needs for crawling.
-When you place your baby on their tummy, they engage their neck, shoulder, and back muscles, which are vital for future crawling movements.
+When you place your baby on their tummy, they engage their neck, shoulder, and back muscles, all of which are vital for future crawling movements.

 Research shows that consistent tummy time can enhance motor skills and coordination, helping your little one gain the strength to push up and eventually crawl.